 by Kris Kayyal on 11/15/12 at 10:17 am

-For an eCommerce store, every user who visits the website is a potential customer.
-A successful eCommerce store is one that converts a high number of visitors into buyers.
+Every user who visits an eCommerce website is a potential customer.
+A successful online store is one that converts a high number of visitors into buyers.
 Everyone wants a high conversion rate.
 But getting there involves more than just optimizing a single page.
-To get a high conversion rate, you have to optimize the buying process, and that starts with your category page.
+Instead, you have to optimize the buying process.
+And that starts with your category page.

 All eCommerce Sites Have a Conversion Funnel